mackron/fs/README.md

 Usage
 =====
-See fs.h for documentation.
+See [fs.h](fs.h) for documentation.
 Examples can be found in the "examples" folder.
+Backends can be found in the [extras/backends](extras/backends) folder.

 Building